seen = {}

 NEXT_UNIQUE_ID = 1 # An auto-incremented value

-Copies default values.
-First, overwrite undefined attributes of obj
+seen.Util = {Copies default values.
+First, overwrite undefined attributes of obj from

 defaults: (obj, opts, defaults) ->